-The final adventure in oil-and-gas was as a welder’s helper to a friend I've had for years.
-I despise his wife so we have since lost contact, but at the time it was two buddies on the job together.
+The final adventure in oil-and-gas was as a welder’s helper, to a friend I've had for years.
+Two buddies on the job together.
 And it was fun.

 The project consisted of fabricating and welding a drainage system for an oil-extraction plant.
-Many had come before us and failed miserably, but the crew we were on was a collection of misfit super-heroes, and we effortlessly crushed the challenge-at-hand because we were a solid unit and we worked together as a family.
-It didn’t matter what field anyone was in, there were no infantile divisions between trades, we all knew the project was something we had to tackle together, so we did.
+Many had come before us and failed miserably.
+But the crew we were on, a collection of misfit super-heroes,effortlessly crushed the challenge-at-hand because we worked together as a family.
+It didn’t matter what field anyone was in, there were no infantile divisions between trades.
+We all knew the project was something we had to tackle together, so we did.

 We worked, we drank, and we spent a lot of time in the welding truck, watching so many movies and shows that it’s a wonder we actually accomplished anything.
 But we did.
 And to celebrate the progress we had made by Christmas break, our lovely little band of lunatics decided we should have a party at the rented house of our foremen.

-Before assuming our duties on the job-site a daily safety meeting was required, and this morning was no exception.
+Before assuming our duties on the job-site, a daily safety meeting was required.
+This morning was no exception.
 My friend and myself stagger into the meeting, still obviously smashed out of our heads, my smashed head and face covered in dried blood that must have leaked out the night before.
-Well, even in a tight-knit family like ours there is always an outcast, someone who just doesn’t fit in with the rest of the siblings.
-That putrescent, pus-gutted piece-of-shit ratted us out.
+Well, even in a tight-knit family like ours there's always an outcast, someone who just doesn’t fit in with the rest of the siblings.
+That putrescent, pus-gutted turd ratted us out.

 It was to no effect in the long run though.
-Our foreman was a pitbull and he had our native buddy reinstated before the two knobs had returned to their offices.
+Our foreman was a pitbull, and he had our native buddy reinstated before the two knobs had returned to their offices.
 Haha.
-Should have never left.
+They should have never left the cozy confines of their cockroach cuckoon.
 At least we would have saved our collective disrespect for someone else that day.

-The gas plant job lasted into early spring and we absolutely killed it.
+The gas plant job lasted into early spring, and we absolutely killed it.
 That was one of the best crews I've ever been on.
 Our company was let go anyway due to the fact that we were only a replacement crew for the previous set of yahoos that had failed to produce.
-That last failure sealed the fate of the company we worked for and the contract was lost before we had even arrived.
-During the days before the end many expensive things were carried off, and many, many laughs were had.
-The weather warmed up as the job slowed down and we left the site as spring arrived.
+Their last failure sealed the fate of the company we worked for, and the contract was lost before we had even arrived.
+During the days before the end, many expensive things were carried off, and many, many laughs were had.
+The weather warmed up as the job slowed down, and we left the site as spring arrived.